Mjz86/c_colon/README.md

-* these qualifiers have restrictions, for example a stateless function can only call other stateless functions a stateless function can only call other stateless functions in safe code, and cannot modify `thread_local` or `static` variables, many  of these qualified functions can only call functions that have these qualities.
+* these qualifiers have restrictions, for example a stateless function can only call other stateless functions a stateless function can only call other stateless functions in safe code, and cannot modify `thread_local` or `static` variables or access global non-stable mutable variables , many  of these qualified functions can only call functions that have these qualities.

 - noexcept/throws: